whiskyechobravo/views_oai_pmh/README.md

      the OAI-PMH output and will simply be ignored.
 You may still want to use labels for documentation purposes though.
-   * In the "No results behavior" section, the "Hide if empty" option must be checked to avoid empty XML tags in the output.
+   * In the "No results behavior" section, the "Hide if empty" option must be checked to avoid empty XML tags or attributes in the output.
    * In the "Rewrite results" section, check the "Strip HTML tags" option.
 HTML markup is not allowed in OAI-PMH elements.
    * Title fields must have the "Link this field to the original piece of